saikumar438/assignment2-mylavarapu/README.md

 ## How to run a Java program ##

 1. Write code in a text editor.
-    1. Save the file with .java extension [See here](/images/saving.PNG)
+    1. Save the file with .java extension 1[See here](/images/saving.PNG)
     2. Compile the file using javac filename.java ![See here](/images/compile.PNG)
 2. .class file will be generated.
     1. Run the file using command java filename